drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 Building a data warehouse is both an art and a science.
 It involves careful planning, attention to data quality, and a deep understanding of how data will be used to derive insights.
 For 'OfficeProducts', the data warehouse built was not just a storage solution but a strategic tool that enables more informed business decisions.

-# PART 2.
+# Part 2.
 Source Data and ETL Process Explained

 In every data warehouse project, a critical step involves understanding the source data and developing an effective ETL process to consolidate that data.
 For 'OfficeProducts', the source data was primarily gathered from two main files: the **Datastream** file and the **Masterdata** file.
 These two files formed the backbone of the entire data warehouse, feeding the transactional and product-related information necessary for meaningful analysis.